imagej/imagej.github.io/pages/Contributing.md

     revision](https://github.com/imagej/imagej1/commit/master) and must
     not use any Git extension because Wayne uses `patch(1)` to apply the patch.
-  - Submit a pull request on GitHub against .
-Please note, though, that none of [the past Pull Requests](https://github.com/imagej/imagej1/pulls?q=is%3Apr+is%3Aclosed) were merged using the standard Git workflow.
+  - Submit a pull request on GitHub against {% include GitHub content="org=imagej|repo=imagej1|label=the ImageJ1 repository" %}.
+    Please note, though, that none of [the past Pull Requests](https://github.com/imagej/imagej1/pulls?q=is%3Apr+is%3Aclosed)
+    were merged using the standard Git workflow.